 A requirement for employers to pay compensation to ex-employees for the duration of any post-termination restriction, along with related complementary measures, could prove helpful to employers – albeit at some cost and additional administrative burden.
 Ex-employees who may otherwise have been tempted to breach post-termination restrictions might be less inclined to do so in circumstances where they are in receipt of compensation.
 This could have the effect of affording better protection for employers than even the current regime, and it could result in a reduction in restriction-related litigation.

 Walker Morris will monitor the progress of the consultation and report on key developments.

 In the meantime, protecting employers and their confidential information remains a complex area of law.
 Employers should therefore ideally work with specialist advisers, both pre-emptively when it comes to ensuring that their contracts are valid, enforceable and offer the best possible protection for the business; and if/when it comes to investigation and potential enforcement action in the event of any [suspected] post-termination breach.

-Rebecca Jackson, a Senior Associate in Walker Morris’ Commercial Dispute Resolution team specialises in employment contract risk management and dispute resolution.
-Please do not hesitate to get in touch with Rebecca if you have any queries or concerns.
+Please do not hesitate to get in touch with our Dispute Resolution team if you have any queries or concerns.